frioux/blog/content/pages/perl-2.md

      print "$_ is old enough.\n" if ($_);
     }

-Basically what this does is returns an array of ages that are greather than 21 and leaves them undefined if they are less.
+Basically what this does is returns an array of ages that are greater than 21 and leaves them undefined if they are less.
 That's another use of a block there!

 A typical use of a map is to define a hash.
 The perldoc -f map has a pretty good example of that.

-Ok, I assume you have all heard of the tertiary operator.
+OK, I assume you have all heard of the tertiary operator.
 I am a pretty big fan of it.
 It's great for little tiny tests.

 plural.pl